 The College offers training to students and community members interested in participating in the volunteer literacy tutor program.
-Trainings are offered twice a year and focus on both adult literacy and ESOL (English for Speakers of Other Languages).
+Trainings are offered throughout the year and focus on both adult literacy and English for Speakers of Other Languages (ESOL).
 Participants in the trainings are qualified to tutor community members through the college program.
-For more information, call the Director of Developmental Education.
+For more information, call the Director of Adult Education and Family Literacy at (503) 338-2336.